stephentk/Stephen-Kofoworola/README.md

 * All database IDs use UUIDs (`CHAR(36)`) for uniqueness and consistency.

 ## Notes & Best Practices

-* Ensure RabbitMQ and Redis services are running before starting the app.
 * Use role-based access for sensitive endpoints.
 * Monitor queue length and system health regularly.
-* Follow coding standards and structured folder architecture for maintainability.